allaboutapps/A3Dooropener/README.md

 #Motivation
 We got a intercom system at our new office, but everytime a customer or colleague wants to come in, someone has to stand up and hurry to the opening button.
-To conquer this problem we used a [Raspberry Pi](http://www.raspberrypi.org/) and a little servo
+To conquer this problem we used a [Raspberry Pi](http://www.raspberrypi.org/) with an [Apache2 Webserver](http://httpd.apache.org/) and a little servo.

 #Setup
 ***Raspberry Pi***
-* Webserver
+At first of all we had to get the Pi to boot up, you can find a good tutorial [here](http://elinux.org/RPi_Easy_SD_Card_Setup/)

+After the first boot we installed apache2
+´´´linux
+sudo apt-get install apache2
+´´´

 #License:
 [See our BSD 3-Clause License](https://github.com/allaboutapps/A3GridTableView/blob/master/LICENSE.txt)